lllyasviel/style2paints/README.md

 *\*CC-BY-NC-SA-4.0 (c) Various artist of style2paints team, 2018.
 This image is OK for ACM/IEEE fair use.*

+# Real-life results

+Nowadays researchers can always get pretty good results by cherry-picking, overfitting or tricky manipulation.
+Nothing is trustable now.
+To validate a really effective, useful, robust, generizable and scalable system, we firmly believe that the only convincing evidence is its real-life performance form real industry, real market, and real users.

+In this section, we present real-life results from twitter artists.
+We are sorry that we can only provide screenshots because we do not own the copyrights of these images.
+These twitters can be found by searching keyword “style2paints” and “s2p.moe” on twitter.
+Additionally, there are also lots of results under twitter hashtag #style2paints.

+(TO DO: put some twitter results here.)

 # Know more about us!

 Online APP: [http://s2p.moe/](http://s2p.moe/)